soerenkoehler/bash-util-github-release/README.md

-# rs-util-github-release
+# bash-util-github-release

-A tool for creating Github releases with artifacts.
+A template for creating Github releases with artifacts.